tmfarrell/tmfarrell.github.io/_posts/2021-05-30-how_delegation_improves_orgs.md

 This variation involves some risk, because some reports will do tasks better than others, and generally most reports will do tasks worse than their manager.
 This is one of the fundamental challenges of the manager: delegate a task or do it yourself?
-Doing tasks yourself is less risky in the short run, but more risky in the long run because of missing out on organizational growth.
+Doing tasks yourself is less risky in the short run, but more risky in the long run because of the opportunity cost of a team not learning and growing.

-Over the long run, the risk of delegation should be worth taking because it is an opportunity for learning.
-After all is said and done, those reports who did things differently and better (or differently and not worse) can describe **why** they did what they did.
-They can write down their strategy and this then becomes a learning that can be applied across the organization.
-This is exactly how *best practices* are formed.
+Over the long run, the risk of delegation should be worth taking because it's an opportunity to learn and grow, even if the task at hand is critical to the organization's success.
+After all is said and done, reports who complete tasks differently and better (especially if better than their manager) should be able to describe **why** they did what they did.
+That strategy can then become a learning that can be applied across an organization.
+This is how *best practices* are formed.

 One of the primary goals of organizational leaders and managers then is to set up an environment where this learning can be applied effectively and efficiently to all work in their organization.

 This is the cycle:

-  1. have similar/ comparable work done by different units,
+  1. Have similar/ comparable work done by different units,
-  2. assessing results and outcomes produced by those units,
+  2. Assess results and outcomes produced by those units,
-  3. observe and record learnings from unit mistakes/ successes, and
+  3. Observe and record learnings from unit mistakes/ successes, and
-  4. copy successful practices across the organization
+  4. Copy successful practices across the organization

 Why does this work so well?
 Because it replicates the most powerful force in the universe: evolution.
 The important piece for organizations, though, is to be diligent about capturing and copying learnings (i.e. parts 3 and 4).

-Biology captures and copies automatically by way of natural selection.
+Biology captures and copies automatically by way of DNA and natural selection.
 In human organizations, there's no guarantee the right processes are set up to do both capturing and copying well.
 This is the challenge of building a [learning organization](https://hbr.org/1993/07/building-a-learning-organization), and is one of the main responsibilities of leadership.

+So, to sum up: not only is delegation critical to getting work done at scale in an organization, but failing to do it is setting your team up to fail to grow and learn.